nikhil0597/nikhil0597.github.io/_pages/beyond-research.md

 sidebar:
   nav: "main"
 ---
+Since childhood, I have enjoyed learning Mathematics, Science, and Literature.
 I was an avid reader growing up and once dreamed of becoming a writer.
 During my undergraduate years, while pursuing Mathematics, I was actively involved in the artistic and literary circles of my college, writing poems, stories and movie reviews and engaging in discussions on literature and films.

+Mathematics captivated me during those years, and it has kept me hooked ever since.
+However, I still occasionally write poetry in Malayalam, and I have recently become more interested in reading non-fiction, particularly the philosophy of science and biology—fields that I find deeply fascinating.

 Some movie reviews I wrote (in Malayalam) during my undergraduate days as a member of college film club:
 - [Ship of Theseus](https://magazine.assisijeevan.com/p/717)